Nonlinear frequency conversion is controlled by vacuum fluctuations

-{\bfseries Ever since the advent of nonlinear optics, the generation of light by frequency-conversion is drawing continued attention, and leading to emerging applications such as supercontinuum sources for ultrastable clocks and for advanced microscopy.
-A modern nanophotonic approach employs switching of cavities to convert the frequency of confined light.
-Apparently, the physics of nanophotonic frequency conversion differs from traditional non-linear optics in at least three key features regarding output spectrum, frequency shift, and the critical time scale.
-Here, we switch GaAs-AlAs microcavities with a range of quality factors by the electronic Kerr effect, to unify the nanophotonic and traditional non-linear optics regimes.
-We identify the key role of the local density of optical states (LDOS) available to the newly generated light frequencies.
-This concept from cavity quantum electrodynamics allows us to present a unified framework for frequency-conversion both in traditional and nanophotonic media.
-Accordingly, we observe a remarkable color conversion outside the cavity resonance, and demonstrate its operation at THz repetition rates. }
+{\bfseries Ever since the advent of nonlinear optics, the generation of light by frequency-conversion is drawing continued attention, and leading to emerging applications such as supercontinuum sources for ultra stable clocks and advanced microscopy.
+A modern approach to frequency-conversion is to switch light confined in micro- and nanocavity resonances to enable on-chip operation.
+Supposedly, nonlinear frequency conversion in such confined media differs from traditional non-linear optics in three key features regarding output spectrum, frequency shift, and critical time scale.
+Therefore, we switch GaAs-AlAs microcavities by the electronic Kerr effect, and study a range of quality factors to bridge the confined and the traditional non-linear regimes.
+We uncover the key role of the density of vacuum fluctuations, \textit{i.e.}, the local density of optical states (LDOS) for newly generated frequencies, a concept inspired by cavity quantum electrodynamics (cQED).
+As a result, we succeed to establish a framework, which not only describes nonlinear optics both in traditional bulk and in confined media but also opens a new control dimension in changing the color of light. }